azhou-determined/notes/trainer/pytorch-trainer-dogfooding.md

 - `average_training_metrics` will no longer be configurable.
 This clunky value was used by `PyTorchContext` and set by default to false.
 After some discussions around the value of this option, we couldn't think of a good reason to complicate the new codepaths when it's not a feature users really want.
 We always average training metrics now.
 - `min_checkpoint_period`/`min_validation_period` are no longer relative to last validation, and are explicit periods relative to start of training.
 They have been appropriately renamed (`checkpoint_period`/`validation_period`) in the Trainer API, but legacy names are still used in the experiment config.
 - `num_gpus`, a previously public value on `PyTorchContext`, is now private.
 I'm not aware of a real use case for this, and it seems like we accidentally made it public before.
+- `fp16_compression` and `average_aggregated_gradients` are now configured directly in the `wrap_optimizer` call.
+These configs are specific to optimizers and have been moved out of the experiment config.
+Experiment config values will still be supported for backwards compatibility but calls to `wrap_optimizer` are encouraged and will override expconf settings.

 ## API Specifications
 ### PyTorchTrial